 ESF #13 - LAW ENFORCEMENT Provide security patrols and checkpoints to control access into the evacuated area.
 Establish emergency traffic routes in coordination with ESF #1 - Transportation, utilizing the Alameda County Operational Area Law Enforcement/Movement Plan; monitor that evacuation routes do not pass through hazard zones.
-Coordinate with the ESF $\#1$ - Transportation traffic engineering to determine capacity and safety of evacuation routes and time necessary to complete evacuation.
+Coordinate with the ESF #1 - Transportation traffic engineering to determine capacity and safety of evacuation routes and time necessary to complete evacuation.
 Identify alternate evacuation routes where necessary.
 Through field unit requests, identify persons/facilities that have functional evacuation requirements (i.e., those with disabilities and others with access or functional needs, hospitalized, elderly, institutionalized, incarcerated, etc.), check status and evacuate if necessary; coordinate with ESF #1 - Transportation, ESF #8 - Public Health and Medical, and the E-FNC for transportation needs.
 Prioritize the use of City vehicles and other resources for life saving missions.
 Establish evacuation assembly points in coordination with ESF #4 - Firefighting.
 Place towing services on stand-by to assist disabled vehicles on evacuation routes.
 Monitor status of warning and evacuation processes.
-Coordinate with ESF #3 - Public Works and Engineering and ESF #7 - Resources to obtain necessary barricades and signs. , Develop procedures for safe reentry into evacuated areas.
-Red covery Release excess personnel and equipment according to demobilization plan.
+Coordinate with ESF #3 - Public Works and Engineering and ESF #7 - Resources to obtain necessary barricades and signs.
+Coordinate law enforcement and crowd control services at evacuation assembly areas.
+Develop procedures for safe reentry into evacuated areas.
+Rec covery Release excess personnel and equipment according to demobilization plan.
 Complete required administrative and financial forms for reimbursement and to meet legal requirements.
 Participate in the After Action Report.

-ESF #15 - PUBLIC INFORMATION Pri mary Department: City Administrator's Office Pre eparedness (Pre-event) Develop public education materials and disseminate to those in high fire risk areas.
-Develop pre-scripted messages for evacuations.
-Res sponse Develop and issue timely and accurate instructions to the public on how to remain safe during a wildland fire.
-Work with other jurisdictions to release information in a coordinated manner.
-Monitor media outlets and control rumors.
+ESF #15 - PUBLIC INFORMATION

+Primary Department: City Administrator's Office

+- Develop public education materials and disseminate to those in high fire risk areas. - □ Develop pre-scripted messages for evacuations.

+- Develop and issue timely and accurate instructions to the public on how to remain safe during a wildland fire. - □ Work with other jurisdictions to release information in a coordinated manner. - □ Monitor media outlets and control rumors.

-ESF #15 - PUBLIC INFORMATION Coordinate with responders that may be interviewed to ensure that a consistent message is being distributed.
-Re covery Complete required administrative and financial forms for reimbursement and to meet legal requirements.
-Participate in the After Action Report.
-ESF #16 - EVACUATION Pri mary Departments: Oakland Police Department & Oakland Fire Department Pre eparedness (Pre-event) Identify and publish evacuation routes for high risk fire areas (consider the use of signs, direct mail, or through third party sources such as utility bills, phone books, etc.) Re sponse Identify evacuation routes that should be used for the specific incident.
-Analyze and provide information on who should be evacuated and for how long and when the evacuation should start.
-Provide information to ESF #15 - Public Information on the evacuation order.
-Coordinate resources needed for the evacuation.
-Coordinate resources needed for the evacuation.
-Work with the E-FNC to ensure that populations with disabilities and others with access and Coordinate resources needed for the evacuation.
-Work with the E-FNC to ensure that populations with disabilities and others with access and functional needs have been notified and that evacuation support is available.
-Work with ESF #4 - Firefighting, ESF #13 - Law Enforcement, and ESF # 5 - Management on a Coordinate resources needed for the evacuation.
-Work with the E-FNC to ensure that populations with disabilities and others with access and functional needs have been notified and that evacuation support is available.
-Work with ESF #4 - Firefighting, ESF #13 - Law Enforcement, and ESF # 5 - Management on a reentry plan.
+ESF #15 - PUBLIC INFORMATION

+□ Coordinate with responders that may be interviewed to ensure that a consistent message is being distributed.

+- □ Complete required administrative and financial forms for reimbursement and to meet legal requirements. - □ Participate in the After Action Report.

+ESF #16 - EVACUATION

+Primary Departments: Oakland Police Department & Oakland Fire Department

+□ Identify and publish evacuation routes for high risk fire areas (consider the use of signs, direct mail, or through third party sources such as utility bills, phone books, etc.)..

+- □ Identify evacuation routes that should be used for the specific incident. - □ Analyze and provide information on who should be evacuated and for how long and when the evacuation should start. - □ Provide information to ESF #15 Public Information on the evacuation order. - □ Coordinate resources needed for the evacuation. - □ Work with the E-FNC to ensure that populations with disabilities and others with access and functional needs have been notified and that evacuation support is available. - □ Work with ESF #4 Firefighting, ESF #13 Law Enforcement, and ESF # 5 Management on a reentry plan.